arcana-lab/memoir/compiler/passes/object_lowering/notes/notes.md

   - [x] done for Object* arguments only
 - [ ] do the cloning to setup these flagged function: look for assert types and assertReturnType to get the right typesignature
   - [x] done for Object* arguments only
-- [ ] analyze all (1) unflagged functions and (2) function clones. look for:
+- [ ] iterate over (1) unflagged functions and (2) function clones. look for:
   - [ ] ObjectIR call instructions (eg build, read, write, like we do already)
-  - [ ] any callinsts to flagged functions
+  - [ ] any callinsts to flagged functions (replace operands and calledFunction)
   - [ ] return instructions inside of flagged functions
-- [ ] transform analyzed functions with BBtransform
-  - [ ] patch up callinsts to flagged/cloned functions
-  - [ ] patch up returns
-  - [ ] (these need to be done in Dominator order s.t. the object* used or defined by callInsts are replaced)
 - [ ] remove dead code/functions

+1. populate replacement mapping
+   1. only for cloned function, which we tell by checking the funcArgs map
+2. add case to transform non-OIR callinsts (clones)
+   1. replace uses for non-OIR return types
+3. add case for return insts

 ```
 NOTES